 Partial inversion in English (pdf)

 Paul Kay & Laura A. Michaelis.
-This is a preliminary draft.
 Comments are welcome.
 Please don't cite without permission.

 A few words to do with multiword expressions